cx-olquinjica/Deep-Learning-Personal-Notebooks/README.md

     - RNN
     - Transformers
 15) Final Project (probably the biggest having into account how Large Language Models have become so popular), it will be divided in different sub-projects:
-    - Transformer in NLP: check and contribute to [Project Masakhane](https://www.masakhane.io)
         - Machine Translation
         - Document Summarization
         - Document Generation